 *Note that “Wheat Flour” is on the list above.
 This a deceptive way food companies get you to think you’re eating healthy…a product could have 1% “wheat” and they can call it wheat flour.
 Don’t pay attention to claims on the front of the package.
 It’s just marketing (trust me, I worked in the industry).
 Look for whole wheat or whole grain listed as the first ingredient.

 3. Aspartame, Saccharin, Phenylalkaline – these are artificial sweeteners that we don’t know much about.
 Some early reports have said that they cause cancer in animals but the bottom line is that there’s not enough research to know either way…so avoid them.
-Splenda (sucralose) and Truvia (stevia) appear to be okay.
+Splenda (sucralose) has also been under scrutiny so it’s best to avoid that.
+Truvia (stevia) appears to be okay.

 4. Partially Hydrogenated or Hydrogenated Oil – a.k.a., trans fats.
 They’re terrible for you.
 Avoid them at all costs.